Merzouga Sahara Tour

 The time of year in which you travel

 The number of days you would want to spend on tour from Casablanca.

 We typically reserve 3 and 4 star riads and/or mid-

 Payments for Tour from Casablanca

-Tour bookings from Casablanca are confirmed upon receipt of a 25% deposit.
-We will give you an invoice with payment details for your requested Tour from Casablanca upon your request.
+Tour reservations from Casablanca are confirmed upon receipt of a 25% payment.
+Upon your request, we will send you an invoice with payment details for your desired Tour from Casablanca.

-When the deposit is received, receipts will be sent.
-The remaining balance can be paid in cash (Euro, Dollars, or Moroccan Dirham) to the driver at the start of the tour.
+Receipts will be mailed once the deposit is received.
+The remaining amount can be paid to the driver in cash (Euro, Dollars, or Moroccan Dirham) before the start of the tour.

 You can pay the balance with a credit card or a direct bank transfer, but there will be a 4% fee.

 When calculating the total cost of your Casablanca Tour, please refer to the tipping information.